EDGIJA/docker-portainer-local-setup/README.md

-# 🐳 Linux - Portainer Local GUI Launcher (Without Docker Desktop)
+# 🐳 xxxxxx Linux - Portainer Local GUI Launcher (Without Docker Desktop)

 This repository contains a minimal and efficient installation for managing Docker on Linux systems (such as Ubuntu) without relying on Docker Desktop.